sanzexstha/XAI-IDS/README.md

 this issue, the study evaluates the predictive performance of IDS models through various explainable AI (XAI) techniques, including LIME, LEMNA, and SHAP.
 These techniques offer both local and global explanations, allowing security professionals to understand the key features driving model predictions and derive actionable insights for mitigating potential threats.
-We propose a novel piece-wise linear approximation framework boost local fidelity of explanations.
+We propose a novel piece-wise linear approximation framework to boost local fidelity of explanations.
 This paper also explores counterfactual analysis using CF-SHAP to enhance interpretability by identifying alternative solutions.
 Experimental evaluations on the NSL-KDD and IoTID20 datasets demonstrate that these XAI techniques generate meaningful explanations of the model’s predictions.
 Specifically, SHAP, LIME, and LEMNA effectively highlight important features influencing LSTM model predictions, while CF-SHAP provides actionable counterfactual explanations when applied to models trained with XGBoost.
 The results highlight the